rishav-eulb/100-days-of-move/docs/GettingStarted.md

 Rust is installed now.
 Great!
 ```

+Apart from installing Rust, kindly ensure these other dependencies are also live and up-to-date.
+Feel free to raise a query in issues section in case of any blockers.

+* CMake
+* Clang
+* grcov
+* lcov
+* pkg-config
+* libssl-dev
+* protoc (and related tools)
+* lld (only for Linux)

 ### Step 3 - Build Movement CLI

 Run the cargo command to build movement CLI.